TechNobre/PowerUtils.xUnit.Extensions/README.md

 #### New features
 - Add new exceptions `PropertyNotFoundException` and `FieldNotFoundException`
-- Added new extensions to set private properties
+- Added new extensions to set private properties and field